alwaysdata/documentation/sites/configure-apache/index.en.md

 tags = ["apache", "http", "site"]
 +++

 [Apache](http://httpd.apache.org/) 2.2 and 2.4 are available on our servers.
-To change versions or add global directives to your Apache configuration go to **Web > Configuration**.
+To change versions or add global directives to your Apache configuration go to **Web > Configuration > Apache**.

 {{< fig "images/admin-panel_apache.en.png" "Administration interface: configure Apache" >}}